google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 ---
 layout: updates/post
 title: "Access USB devices on the Web"
-description: "The WebUSB API has been created to provide an easy way to safely expose USB device services to the Web."
+description: "The WebUSB API makes USB safer and easier to use by bringing it to the Web."
 featured_image: /web/updates/images/2016-03-02-access-usb-devices-on-the-web/web-usb-hero.jpg
-published_on: 2016-03-02
+published_on: 2016-08-12
-updated_on: 2016-04-21
+updated_on: 2016-08-12
 authors:
   - beaufortfrancois
 tags: